frapplecat/moonup/README.md

 ![maps page](readme-images/maps.png)

-* Just some embedded google maps showing the 2 main locations used for observing.
+* Just some embedded Google maps showing the 2 main locations used for observing.
 * Not a page in the navigation bar but has links to get you back to the main content.

 <br>